Shehbaz Sharif denounces Imran Khan's government over inflation, says current stock of sugar will only last for 15 days - ExBulletin

 Shehbaz Sharif denounces Imran Khan’s government over inflation, says current stock of sugar will only last for 15 days

-Islamabad [Pakistan], November 5 (ANI): Pakistani Muslim League-Nawaz (PML-N) President Shahbaz Sharif lashed out at the PTI government led by Prime Minister Imran Khan over inflation and said that the country was going through a sugar crisis because the current stock of the sweetener would only last 15 days longer. “[Despite the crisis], the Prime Minister has nothing better to do than to render service lip service through his speeches “, declared Shahbaz, quoted by Geo News.”
-The relief and the PTI are two contradictory things “, declared Shahbaz as he rejected Prime Minister Imran Khan’s rescue plan.
+Pakistani Muslim League-Nawaz (PML-N) President Shahbaz Sharif blasted the PTI government led by Prime Minister Imran Khan over inflation and said the country was going through a sugar crisis because the current stock of sweetener would only last 15 days longer. “[Despite the crisis], the Prime Minister has nothing better to do than to render service lip service through his speeches “, declared Shahbaz, quoted by Geo News.

+He said the price of sugar had increased by Rs 5 per kilogram, raising the rate in the wholesale market beyond Rs 130 per kg.
+“Relief and PTI are two contradictory things,” Shahbaz said as he rejected Prime Minister Imran Khan’s relief plan.

+Meanwhile, Pakistan People’s Party (PPP) leader Saeed Ghani said sugar prices were rising steadily while oil prices rose for the fourth time in any given period, Geo reported.
+News.
+On Wednesday, Imran Khan announced the “country’s largest” subsidy program worth Rs 120 billion, offering a 30% discount on ghee, flour and pulses to support 130 million people in s away from the impact of inflation.

 Sources